 Pain points vary from customer to customer in nature and impact.
 While your product or service probably solves many of them, it’s important to identify which ones matter the most to your prospects before delivering your pitch.

-Let's look at what pain points are, why they matter, and how you should approach them in your business.
+So, join us as we look at what pain points are, why they matter, and how you should approach them.

 What are customer pain points?
 And why do they matter?

 Customer pain points refer to any issues that negatively impact your customer.

 In B2B SaaS sales, this refers to the pains that arise in their work, which could include outdated and time-consuming processes that reduce productivity, lack of support in the business journey, or overpaying for a solution that might be cheaper elsewhere but with the same functionality.

 Once you’ve identified your customer’s pain points, you can customize your pitches, sales demos, and tailor marketing campaigns to show your product is the best way to address these challenges.

 And we can break pain points down into five common categories: financial, productivity, people, process, and support.

 Once you’ve identified the category your B2B customers’ pain points fall into, you can create sales materials that illustrate how your product can solve them.